 Calleva Atrebatum (or Silchester Roman Town) was an Iron Age oppidum and subsequently a town in the Roman province of Britannia and the civitas capital of the Atrebates tribe.

-Silchesters ampitheatre was build between AD 50 and 70 at the eastern side of the town and is one of the earliest known ampitheatres in Britain.
-The ampitheatre has an elliptical plan layout with two entrances on opposing sides and measures in total around 45 x 39 metres.
+Silchesters amphitheatre was built between AD 50 and 70 at the eastern side of the town and is one of the earliest known amphitheatres in Britain.
+The amphitheatre has an elliptical plan layout with two entrances on opposing sides and measures in total around 45 x 39 metres.

 A study of the site has shown that the seating banks were constructed from soil excavated from the main arena area which lies two metres beneath the original ground level.
 The seating banks could hold between 4500 and 7500 spectators.
 It was finally abandoned in the 5th to 7th century, which is unusually late compared to other deserted Roman settlements.

-Moridunum (or, almost certainly, Moridunum Demetarum) was a Roman fort and town in the Roman province of Britannia.
-Today it is known as Carmarthen, located in the Welsh county of Carmarthenshire (formerly in the county of Dyfed).
+Moridunum was a Roman fort and town in the Roman province of Britannia.
+Today it is known as Carmarthen, and is located in the Welsh county of Carmarthenshire (formerly in the county of Dyfed).

 4 : Chester Amphitheatre (Deva Victrix)